Conference Tracks

 Standards and Accreditation

-The Standards and Accreditation track focuses on insights and guidance on the standards under I.C.E.’s Accreditation Services: The NCCA Standards for the Accreditation of Certification Programs, ISO/IEC 17024 Standard, and the ICE 1100 Standards for Assessment-Based Certificate Programs.
-Sessions in this track provide practical tools and strategies for navigating the accreditation process, ensuring ongoing compliance with these standards, and the value of accreditation.
+The Standards and Accreditation track focuses on insights and guidance on credentialing standards, including The NCCA Standards for the Accreditation of Certification Programs, ISO/IEC 17024 Standard, and the ICE 1100 Standards for Assessment-Based Certificate Programs.
+Sessions in this track deliver practical tools and strategies for navigating the accreditation process, ensuring ongoing compliance with these standards, and the value of accreditation.

 - Why seek accreditation?